jcaffet/prowler-batch/README.md

 - a VPC
 - a private subnet with Internet connection (through a NAT Gateway)

-## Steps
+### Steps

 1. deploy the [cf-prowler-common.yml](cf-prowler-common.yml) CloudFormation stack in the central account
 2. Git clone prowler scans into this directory and build, tag and push the Docker image.
 Follow the information provided in the ECR repository page.
 3. deploy the [cf-prowler-org-account.yml](cf-prowler-org-account.yml) in the account using AWS Organizations
 4. deploy the [cf-prowler-spoke-account.yml](cf-prowler-spoke-account.yml) in all the accounts using to scan.
 To make it easy, use StackSets Stacks from the AWS Organizations level.
-6. deploy the cf-prowler-batch.yml CloudFormation stack in the central account
+6. deploy the [cf-prowler-batch.yml](cf-prowler-batch.yml) CloudFormation stack in the central account

 Do not forget a strong ExternalId like UUID.

 ## How to use it

 When installed, no action is needed.
+New accounts are involved and you just have to enjoy looking the results in the S3 bucket.

 ## Extension

-It is possible to export Prowler's results into csv files and run Athena on results for large investigations.
+It is possible to export Prowler's results into csv files and run Athena on results for large investigations or compliance reports.